XRPLF/xrpl-dev-portal/content/concepts/tokens/become-an-xrp-ledger-gateway.md

 There are several ways in which an issuer can seek to profit from XRP Ledger integration.
 These can include:

 * Withdrawal and Deposit fees.
 Issuers typically charge a small fee (such as 1%) for the service of adding or removing money from the XRP Ledger.
 You have the power to determine the rate you credit people when they move money onto and off of the XRP Ledger through your tokens.
 * Transfer fees.
 You can set a percentage fee to charge automatically when customers send each other tokens that you issued.
 This amount is debited from the XRP Ledger, decreasing your obligation each time your tokens change hands.
-See [Transfer Fees](#transfer-fees) for details.
 * Indirect revenue from value added.
 XRP Ledger integration can provide valuable functionality for your customers that distinguishes your business from your competitors.
 * Interest on XRP Ledger-backed funds.
 You can keep the collateral for the funds you issue in XRP Ledger in a bank account that earns interest.
 Make sure you can always access enough funds to service customer withdrawals.
-* [Financial Exchange](#liquidity-and-currency-exchange).
+* Financial Exchange.
 You also make offers to buy and sell your tokens in the XRP Ledger's decentralized exchange, providing liquidity to cross-currency payments and possibly making a profit.
 (As with all financial exchange, profits are not guaranteed.)

 ### Choosing Fee Rates